bbauska/TUMx-DWAPNx/README.md

 for the stroke and the settings for the width of the stroke to get a nice little wide stroke around it.

-So, we\'re going to set this one as well.
-We\'re going to set any line element.
-We\'ll get a class attribute with a value link and that\'s going to be enough to define the link.
-Now, we\'re going to do the same for the nodes variable node svg.selectAll elements with the class node attached to them.
+So, we&apos;re going to set this one as well.
+We&apos;re going to set any line element.
+We&apos;ll get a class attribute with a value link and that&apos;s going to be enough to define the link.
+Now, we&apos;re going to do the same for the nodes variable node svg.selectAll elements with the class node attached to them.
 And